Quantifying Ocular Surface Changes with Contact Lens Wear: Materials and methods

-where $T$ is the solution to the initial value problem given by Eqs.~\eqref{eq:odeT}-\eqref{eq:bcT1} and $\frac{dR_{lens}}{dr}(0)=\Sigma$.
+where $T$ is the solution to the initial value problem given by Eqs~\eqref{eq:odeT}--\eqref{eq:bcT1} and $\frac{dR_{lens}}{dr}(0)=\Sigma$.
+Note that the root of Eq~\eqref{eq:lens_root} satisfies the lens radial tension boundary condition in Eq~\eqref{eq:bcT2}.
 The bisection method is implemented to approximate the root of $F$.
-The initial value problem is approximated using a four-step Adams-Bashforth explicit method with the radial grid spacing set to $0.001$~cm.
-To initialize, the classic Runge-Kutta method was implemented.
+The initial value problem is approximated using a four-step Adams-Bashforth explicit method, with the radial grid spacing set to $0.001$~cm.
+To initialize, the classic Runge-Kutta method was used.
+After solving Eqs~\eqref{eq:odeT}--\eqref{eq:bcT2}, we compute the suction pressure under lens $p$ via Eq~\eqref{eq:p} using a second order centered finite difference approximation.